ehmicky/merge-error-cause/README.md

 `error` `any`\
 _Return value_: `Error`

-`error` is directly modified then returned.
-If it is not an `Error` instance, a new one is created.
+If `error` is an `Error` instance, it is modified then returned.
+Otherwise, a new `error` is created then returned.
 This never throws.

 # Background